 It is also important to avoid glass dildos that are coated with a mysterious unknown varnish.
 These can contain materials like lead and cadmium, especially when they are made in Chinese factories.

-Avoid toys that have sharp edges.
+Avoid toys that have sharp edges, which can cause cuts and tears.
 This is a risk with some plastic vibrators that have an elastomer coating.

-Poorly made vibrators and other toys with batteries can break while using them and lead to an electric shock.
-It is important to get a toy from a good company which won't break inside you.
+Poorly made vibrators and other toys with batteries can break while using them or unsafe wiring, which can cause an electric shock.
+It is important to get a toy from a good company.